Update (February 2018): Since writing this post, I have completed degrees in law and psychology and a PhD with the help of mind maps.

-They engage you in whole brain thinking and allow you to see the big picture (how all the different ideas are to connected to one another).
+They allow you to see the big picture (how all the different ideas are to connected to one another).
 I find that they also help me to clarify my thoughts, simplify complex ideas, memorise information and allow me to be creative so I don’t get as bored as easily.

 How can you mind map?